devzeld/devzeld/README.md

-I'm a mainly web developer concentrated on making attractive and usefull websites
+I'm a mainly web developer concentrated on making attractive and usefull websites.
+I made some discord bot in javascript and python too.

 <!--
 #### Contacts: